wphogan/wp-gulp/README.md

 - **gulp**
   - watch changes made to SCSS files in the Sass folder.
 Once a file is edited and saved, it runs the 'styles' task, combs the SCSS file, and injects the new CSS into the browser via LiveReload.
 - **gulp styles**
-  - compile, auto-prefixe, and minify SCSS files in the Sass folder into a single CSS file.
+  - comb, compile, auto-prefix, and minify SCSS files in the Sass folder into a single CSS file.
 A source map is added to the CSS file.
 Errors in Sass code will produce a desktop alert (Mac only).
 - **gulp js**
   - concatenate and minify all non-minified javascript files in the theme's javascript directory
 - **gulp images**